 6. Sign up on an online seminary level course – You can check out audio lectures of Ancient and Mediaval History and Reformation and Modern History courses at Covenant Theological Seminary.
 You have to create an account to access it complete with downloadable MP3, transcript and study guides.
 You can check other seminaries that has church history courses by clicking here.

 7. Dowload e-books on Church History – If your’re not into the audio and video lectures, you can download free e-books on church history.
 A simple search on Mogernism.com yields some books that you can check out.
+If you want church history with a Presbyterian perspective, go over to Log College Press and you’ll find tons of books on the subject.

 So thats my list, so what’s yours?
 Kindly comment in the comment section on what should be added on the list.
 By the way, I would like to thank Dead Men Community, TCB Family and the Baptist Review Facebook Groups for giving me some of what has been included on the list.
 It really helped me to write this article and gave me ways to self-study Church History.